 What is radiotherapy?

-Radiotherapy is the use of high energy X-rays and other types of X-rays (e.g. electrons) to treat cancer.
+Radiotherapy is the use of high energy X-rays to treat cancer.
 Radiotherapy works by causing chemical and physical damage to the cancer cells in the treatment area.
 Although some normal healthy cells are also affected, these are able to recover and repair themselves.

 Radiotherapy has a number of different benefits, like curing some cancers after surgery for example, but also may be used as symptom control.
-Radiotherapy does not make you radioactive and you are safe to be around people including children whilst you are on treatment.
+Radiotherapy is painless, does not make you radioactive and you are safe to be around people including children whilst you are having treatment.